Juli-BCN/get-it-done-docker/README.md

 # get-it-done-docker
-Get IT Done on Docker
+Get IT Done Carrousel on a Docker App (2019)